Residence permit

 Citizens of countries outside the European Union and EFTA can only work in Switzerland at the invitation of a Swiss company.
 Moreover, invitations can be issued only for top managers or highly qualified specialists, as long as citizens of the European Union or EFTA who are qualified for the position have not applied.

 A spouse of a Swiss citizen has the right to apply for any job without restrictions.
-Family members of employees of international organizations and representative offices located in Switzerland are also issued a residence permit with the right to work.
+Family members of employees of international organisations and representative offices located in Switzerland are also issued a residence permit with the right to work.

 Foreign students cannot work more than 15 hours per week during the academic year.
 During the holidays, students can work full time but not more than 40 hours a week.